kuri65536/preparse-xml-comment-to-pandoc/README.md

 ---
 - use command line library.
 - setting files for customize behavior.
-- filter output of blocks by user specified tag or attribute.
 - want: rename block-tag to member? it similar to msbuild output.
 - insert block name by macro.
 - parse indent of `&lt;remarks&gt; &lt;!-- some --&gt; start` to ` start`
+- block for class or method

 Please donate